sctanner/AdapterDesignPattern/README.md

 and a CD that can play music.
 The adapter converts a CD (Digital Album) to act as a cassette tape (Analog Album).
 This is done through the AnalogAdapter.
 # Getting Started
-To execute this program, run the `Musicdriver.java` class.
+To execute this program, run the `MusicDriver.java` class.